Team1157/Thruster-Arrangement-Utility/README.md

  - add a GUI
  - color the output surface based on its distance from the origin.
  - make the output surface less jagged
+ - add a way to show individual thruster values at a given point